-POLICY #BOD-06: It is the policy of the Desert Healthcare District ("District") to fill a vacancy on the Board of Directors as per the Desert Healthcare District By-Laws, Article IV, 4.4.
+POLICY #BOD-06: It is the policy of the Desert Healthcare District ("District") to fill a vacancy on the Board of Directors per the Desert Healthcare District Bylaws, Article IV, section 4.4.

-1. DHCD By-Laws - Article IV -4.4 - VACANCIES
+1. District Bylaws - Article IV, section 4.4 - VACANCIES